 Distributed Leadership--a community owned plan with a shared vision

 Our Definition of Poverty

 Edmontonians experience poverty when they lack or are denied economic, social and cultural resources to have a quality of life that sustains and facilitates full and meaningful participation in the community.

 The Mayor's Task Force to Eliminate Poverty was established in 2014, co-chaired by Mayor Don Iveson and Bishop Jane Alexander.
 The Task Force included 7 Working Groups to address key priorities around poverty: early childhood development education, health and wellness, housing and transportation, community well-being, economic security and justice and democratic participation.
 The Task Force consulted and engaged with more than 3,000 Edmontonians over two years to come up with 400 recommendations, which were informed by evidence and the experience of those who have lived in poverty.
 These recommendations eventually formed the 35 Priority Actions organized under 6 Game Changers listed in the EndPovertyEdmonton Road Map.

 Moving to Action

 In December 2016, Edmonton City Council voted unanimously to invest in the progressive EndPovertyEdmonton Road Map, a community action plan to end poverty and create shared prosperity for all Edmontonians.
-14 Road Map actions will begin in 2017, including establishing EndPoverty Edmonton as a community entity and the creation of a Community Development Corporation.
+14 Road Map actions began in 2017, including establishing EndPoverty Edmonton as a community entity and the creation of the Edmonton Community Development Corporation.
 Most importantly, EndPovertyEdmonton will continue to engage and mobilize the hearts and minds of Edmontonians as a key part of the solution to end poverty in our city.

-In 2017, EndPoverty Edmonton is moving to action as a convening entity supported by the City of Edmonton, the United Way Alberta Capital Region and the Edmonton Community Foundation.
+In 2017, EndPoverty Edmonton is moving to action as a convening entity supported by the City of Edmonton, the United Way of the Alberta Capital Region and the Edmonton Community Foundation.

 Join the Conversation